Supply Chain in Society

 Protecting the safety and security of elevators is the mission of the JES Group and its greatest impact on society.
 As urbanization progresses, buildings and condominiums are becoming taller and taller, and elevators and other means of vertical transportation have established themselves as social infrastructure, as a means of transportation used on a daily basis.

-The number of maintenance contracts for the JES Group continues to increase steadily to 100,230 units in March 2024 and 110,650 units in December 2024, with an estimated market share of approximately 10% in Japan.
+The number of maintenance contracts for the JES Group continues to increase steadily to 120,870 units in September 2025, from 113,520 units in March 2025, with an estimated market share of approximately 10% in Japan.
 This means that the JES Group's services are increasingly supporting the lives of its users.

 In this business environment, the JES Group has set "quality and safety" and "occupational safety and employee engagement" as materiality, and as a corporate group that constantly supports safety and security, we will continue to turn the wheels of both the sustainable growth of society and sustainable growth of the company.
 In addition, we will work with all stakeholders, including customers, users, partner companies, suppliers, and local communities, to revitalize and develop society throughout the supply chain of our business.